RavanH/highlight-search-terms/readme.txt

 1. If your theme does not wrap the main content section of your pages in a div with class "hentry" or HTML5 article tags, this plugin might not work for you out of the box.
 However, you can _make_ it work.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for an explanation.

-2. [Josh](http://theveganpost.com) pointed out a conflict with the [ShareThis button](http://sharethis.com/wordpress).
-I have no clue why this happens but since version 0.5 jQuery is used in so called NoConflict mode.
-Please let me know if the problem still exists.
+2. [Josh](http://theveganpost.com) pointed out a conflict with the ShareThis buttons plugin.
+Since then, that plugin has been completely rewriten so please let me know if the problem still exists.
 Thanks!

-3. When search engine referrer is using SSL (notice the https:// in the URL, usually when logged in as Google user) then the search terms cannot be determined.
+3. When search engine referrer is using SSL (notice the https:// in the URL) then the search terms cannot be determined.
+Most search engines are always over SSL nowadays.
 There is no way to get around that issue.

 Thank you, [Jason](http://wordpress.org/support/profile/412612) for pointing out a bug for IE7+, fixed in 0.2.